About the Author

-While researching a Master in Phonology, Judith began to use visual language in stories, by colouring the different phonemes, so that children could make a holistic sense of the various spelling patterns.
-The repetition of the sounds and the coloured letters seemed to fully resonate with Dr Seuss’ fun and whimsical stories.
+While researching a Master thesis in Phonemic Awareness, Judith began to use visual language in stories, so that children could make a wholistic sense of the various spelling patterns.
+The repetition of the sounds and the coloured letters seemed to fully resonate with fun and meaningful stories.

 After returning to Melbourne for the launch of her first children’s book, The Oo in Uluru, Judith won the 2019 Speech Pathology Children’s Book of the Year.
-She followed up her debut picture book with The Ee in the Deep Blue Sea.
-Woodslane Press is publishing her forthcoming books—part of her long-vowel series—including The O in the Snow, The A in the Rainforest and The I in the Sky.
+She followed up her debut picture book with The Ee in the Deep Blue Sea, which was shortlisted for the 2021 Speech Pathology Australia Children’s Book Award.
+Woodslane Press has just released The O in the Snow and is publishing her forthcoming books—part of the long-vowel series—The A in the Rainforest and The I in Island.

-When Judith is not writing children’s stories or plays, she teaches music therapy and guided relaxation.
-She lives in Melbourne with her family and adorable Australian terriers, Nellie and Dusty.
+When Judith is not writing children’s stories or plays, she teaches meditation and mindfulness.
+She lives in Melbourne with her adorable Australian terriers, Nellie and Dusty.